 11am — Health coaching client call, which I took outside in my parents’ backyard.

 12:30pm — Lunch.
 I made a large salad with oven-roasted turkey, avo, sprouts, steamed sweet potato, corn, bell peppers, cilantro, pumpkin seeds, and this dressing.
 Plus, a few chips on the side.

 1pm, onward — More work that I needed to complete from the morning, sent my client a follow-up email, and started drafting a freelance article.
 I drank more water + peppermint tea.

-4pm — My mom came home from training for her triathlon (she’s a total badass), and I sipped on her banana, honey, and collagen smoothie before she dropped me off for a solo afternoon hike.
+4pm — My mom came home from training for her triathlon (she’s superwoman), and I sipped on her banana, honey, and collagen smoothie before she dropped me off for a solo afternoon hike.

 6pm — Dinner with my grandma, aunt, and my mom.
 Carpaccio’s chicken paillard with roasted veggies is divine.

 8pm — Chatted with my husband on the phone while eating some dessert (coconut ice cream and a scoop of almond butter).

 9:30/10pm — Quickly replied to a few Instagram DMs, then it was time for bed.